NeekzenTutorials/template_node/README.md

 There is a linter already install and git hooks are configured to prevent bad commit title, run the linter before committing and run the tests before pushing.

+This project is free and open to use, you can modify what you want and use it without my permission.

 # How to use ?

 - 1. Install the package